 Go shopping with a veteran parent

 As first-time parents, my husband and I barely knew the difference between a bouncer and a swing, let alone what specific features we would want.
-So when a mom friend recommended we head to Walmart to build my registry together—because she found them to carry the trendy brands she loved AND make registering a breeze during her pregnancy—I leapt at the chance.
+So when a mom friend recommended we head to Target to build my registry together—because she found them to carry the trendy brands she loved AND make registering a breeze during her pregnancy—I leapt at the chance.

 Include items at a variety of price points